Mastering real estate terms: A quick guide

 Return on Investment (ROI)

-As the name suggests, the Return on Investment is a metric that helps you ascertain the return on a property’s investment relative to the investment’s cost.
-For example, if you are a property owner, subletting your apartment gets you a steady income, and the ratio between the amount you gain vs the amount you invest is called ROI.
+Among real estate definitions, the Return on Investment is a metric that helps you ascertain the return on a property’s investment relative to the investment’s cost.
+For example, if you are a property owner, subletting your apartment gets you a steady income and the ratio between the amount you gain vs the amount you invest is called ROI.

 For sale by owner (FSBO)